mehwaffle10/Waffle_Balance/README.md

 ### Buildings
 - Can no longer be built on top of crates or boats
+- Shops close and can not be opened when stunned

 ### Siege Shop
 - Costs 400 wood total